-Restaurant André has been heralded as the No.1 restaurant in Singapore pretty much since it first opened in 2010; it even bagged number five spot in Asia at the latest awards ceremony by S. Pellegrino.
+Restaurant André has been heralded as the No.1 restaurant in Singapore pretty much since it first opened in 2010; it regularly scores among the top spots in the Best Restaurants in Asia awards by S. Pellegrino.
 And while the molecular portions served up here are microscopic in size - and often quite confusing - few dining experiences in Singapore captivate the imagination quite like Restaurant André.

 Taiwanese-born chef André Chiang has one key principle: each of the eight dishes on his ever-changing menu correlates to a set of eight elements.
 Octaphilosophy, he calls it.

 - Singapore Zoo Admission with Roundtrip Transfer